Mets trade McCann to Orioles, sign INF Mendick

-The New York Mets traded catcher James McCann to the Baltimore Orioles, it was announced, and signed infielder Danny Mendick to a one-year, $1 million major league contract on Wednesday, sources told ESPN.
+The New York Mets traded catcher James McCann to the Baltimore Orioles and signed infielder Danny Mendick to a one-year major league contract, it was announced.

 The Mets will send $19 million of the remaining $24.3 million on McCann's contract to the Orioles and receive a player to be named later.
 The deal saves the Mets more than $5 million in cash and $650,000 for each of the next two years toward the team's competitive balance tax payroll.